kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 The HTML of the website was tested using the validator at [https://validator.w3.org/].
 The following bugs were discovered:
 + Duplicate ID tags in Homepage "top-image" and "link-panel".
 + Trailing closing anchor tags which were leftover from deleting a previous anchor tag in development.
-+ Duplicate ACTION attribute in the contact form html code, code was orignally ACTION="POST" when it should have been METHOD="POST".
++ Duplicate ACTION attribute in the contact form html code, code was originally ACTION="POST" when it should have been METHOD="POST".

 All of these errors were corrected and now the entire sites pages passes this validator.